Kavan-Singh/weather-api/README.md

 I would have followed up with emptying all previous data variables.

+I later learned that you need to create a printError function and make an error call in the .ajax in order to show the invalid zip.
+So eventually I did get it.

 Other than that, there were not many other difficulties and the project was a fun experience to work on!